 - Changing the conditions of your probation, including adding drug tests, or treatment.

-- “Shock time,” which is a short period of time in jail before you can continue on with your probation.
+- “Shock time,” which is a short period in jail before you can continue with your probation.

 - Revoking your probation completely and requiring you to serve the suspended jail sentence.